 This document describes how to use image processing in the COS Console with the following two methods.
 For more information, see Image Processing Overview.

-- This image processing feature is only supported for Public Cloud regions in mainland China.
+- This image processing feature is only supported for Public Cloud regions in China.

 - Image processing is a paid service, the fees of which are charged by Cloud Infinite.
 For detailed billing instructions, see Cloud Infinite’s Billing and Pricing.